Get Get Down

 "Get Get Down" is a song by American DJ and producer Paul Johnson.
 It was released in June 1999 as a single from his 1999 album The Groove I Have.
-"Get Get Down" topped the US Billboard Dance/Club Play chart and peaked within the top 10 of the charts of France, Greece, the Netherlands, the United Kingdom, and Wallonia.
+"Get Get Down" topped the US Billboard Dance Club Play chart and peaked within the top 10 of the charts of France, Greece, the Netherlands, the United Kingdom, and Wallonia.
+In 2025, Billboard magazine ranked the song number two in their list of "The 50 Best House Songs of All Time".